ivapylibs/Surveillance/Surveillance/deployment/python/README.md

 # System integration test
 To test the layered approach, including tabletop/robot/hand/puzzle layers.
 Different tests focus on different purposes.

+**Note: As of 2022/3, these python scripts have been obsolete.
+We only keep them for reference.
+Please refer to the ROS one instead.**

 ## Test file
 - **Puzzle data collector.py**: Add a mask postprocessing part for the puzzle layer.
 - **Human puzzle playing.py**: Developed from **Puzzle data collector.py** and add another postprocessing module focusing on the puzzle pieces in the hand-nearby ROI.